 Board Chair

 Jim and Joy were first introduced to Mercy Canada when their daughter developed an eating disorder.
 Through much prayer, and finding Mercy, they witnessed God take her and remold her to know who she is in Christ, and to overcome the bondage that was gripping and controlling her mind.
-Having been through the experience, Jim and Joy’s hearts ache for the many girls and families still torn with so much hurt and destruction.
-They want to be a support and resource for those families, believing they will find the answer which always points to the power of the cross and how God can transform a life.
+Having been through the experience, Jim’s and Joy’s hearts ache for the many girls and families still torn with so much hurt and destruction.
+They want to be a support and resource for those families, believing they will find the answer that always points to the power of the cross and how God can transform a life.
 That is why Mercy.

 Debbie Tonn